desgeeko/svgoban/README.md

 ## Roadmap

-This is a Work In Progress.
+This is a Work In Progress reaching version 1.0.0 soon.
-* Optimize various things
-* Zoom
-* Add new types of markers